MikeYankeeOscarBeta/PiFMPlay/README.md

 Things I would like to see:
-- Redirect all sound output to pifmplay.
+- Redirect all sound output to pifmplay (redirect all alsa sound output).
 - Youtube stream (seems possible with http://www.raspberrypi.org/phpBB3/viewtopic.php?p=97710)
 - di.fm/soundcloud/spotify/pandora/ streaming